isomerpages/ogp/_hackathon/checkfirst.md

 **Design challenges:**\\
 Calculators by themselves are not difficult to understand.
 However, learning how to use a tool that builds a calculator is challenging because the process is quite meta.

 Specifically, it is challenging for a new user to understand the concept of applying logical/arithmetic expressions on question inputs, such as IF/ELSE statements.
-We attempt to make the user experience more easy to understand by creating custom components - such as an IF/ELSE widget so that users can focus on building their calculator instead of having to remember programming syntax.
+We attempt to make the user experience easier to understand by creating custom components - such as an IF/ELSE widget so that users can focus on building their calculator instead of having to remember programming syntax.

 #### Fun facts!
 **One interesting finding:**\\